zy12aaf168/css-key-concepts-responsive-design/README.md

 But our page sure looks ugly! 😿

-What is first thing we need to do before we start styling our page?
+What is the first thing we need to do before we start styling our page?

 ### Challenge One